colts70/The-Sematic-Stack/README.md

 - easier to cite
 - harder to misattribute

-When AI systems need an authoritative source for a topic, they choose the domain that **declared meaning first and cleanly**.
+When AI systems need an authoritative source for a topic, they choose the five anchors that declared meaning first and cleanly.
 ---

 ### 5. Stability Across Algorithm Changes